ThinkInvis/RoR2-TILER2/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TILER2/blob/master/changelog.md

+**7.4.3**

+- Recompiled, remapped signatures, and updated dependencies for recent vanilla updates.
+-
 **7.4.2**

 - Greatly improved performance of ItemWard and FakeInventory by introducing component caching.